Ankara: Demographics

 Ankara had a population of 75,000 in 1927.
-As of 2019, the population of the Ankara Province was 5,639,076.
+There were 74,632 male residents and 48,882 female residents in Ankara according to the 1935 census.
+As of 2022, the population of the Ankara Province was 5,782,285.
 When Ankara became the capital of the Republic of Turkey in 1923, it was designated as a planned city for 500,000 future inhabitants.
 During the 1920s, 1930s and 1940s, the city grew in a planned and orderly pace.
-However, from the 1950s onward, the city grew much faster than envisioned, because unemployment and poverty forced people to migrate from the countryside into the city in order to seek a better standard of living.
+However, from the 1950s onward, the city grew much faster than envisioned, because unemployment and poverty forced people to migrate from the countryside into the city to seek a better standard of living.
 As a result, many illegal houses called gecekondu were built around the city, causing the unplanned and uncontrolled urban landscape of Ankara, as not enough planned housing could be built fast enough.
 Although precariously built, the vast majority of them have electricity, running water and modern household amenities.

 Nevertheless, many of these gecekondus have been replaced by huge public housing projects in the form of tower blocks such as Elvankent, Eryaman and Güzelkent; and also as mass housing compounds for military and civil service accommodation.
 Although many gecekondus still remain, they too are gradually being replaced by mass housing compounds, as empty land plots in the city of Ankara for new construction projects are becoming impossible to find.

 Çorum and Yozgat, which are located in Central Anatolia and whose population is decreasing, are the provinces with the highest net migration to Ankara.
 About one third of the Central Anatolia population of 15,608,868 people resides in Ankara.

 The literacy rate in the whole province for people who are 15 years old or older is 98.18% according to 2020 TÜİK data.
 Ankara Province also has the highest percentage of tertiary education graduates in Turkey with 29.08% of the population having either an undergraduate, master's or doctor's degree.